arduino/docs-content/content/tutorials/projects/plant-watering-kit/plant-watering-kit.md

 Begin by navigating to the [Arduino IoT Cloud](https://create.arduino.cc/iot/things).
 You will need to have a registered account with Arduino to use it.
 Follow the steps below to set up the Arduino IoT Cloud.

-**1.** Create a new Thing, and select/configure the Nano 33 IoT board.
+**1.** Create a new Thing, and select/configure the Nano RP2040 board.
 Note that the board needs to be connected to your computer during this setup.

 **2.** Create variables according to the table below: